 The system allows for customized recruitment workflows, including automatic email responses and interview scheduling.
 Integration with job boards and social media platforms enables faster candidate sourcing and more efficient tracking.

-4. Onboarding & Offboarding
+4. Onboarding & offboarding

 Onboarding modules support smooth employee orientation by automating document collection, training schedules, and new-hire introductions.
 It ensures that all legal and compliance documents are completed and submitted before the first day.